mnagy94/jexer/README.md

 0.0.5: BUG HUNT

-- Swing performance.
-Even with double buffering it isn't great.
+- Swing performance is better, triple-buffering appears to have helped.

 0.1.0: BETA RELEASE